ndxbxrme/ndx-framework/README.md

 other modules can add extra properties and methods to the `ndx` object, eg `ndx-passport` which adds `ndx.passport` for the other passport modules to use.

 ### api routes and users
-all routes that start with `api/` get the currently logged in user as `req.user`, eg
+all routes that start with `api/` get the currently logged in user as `ndx.user`, eg
 `src/server/app.coffee`
 ```coffeescript
 require 'ndx-server'